davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         (-p is flag for 'product_type')

         Perhaps shorten expired to exp.

-        (implement if time left)

         (2 flags: calculate_expired , ce)

+        Display output in Rich and/or Matplotlib.
+See ucs further down below.

     - uc_12: calculate sales of number of products (Dutch: afzet) in time range between start_date and end_date inclusive
-        --> also serves as input to calculate revenue
+        --> this uc serves as necessary input to calculate revenue (calculate revenue is mandatory)

         pyt fn:
         def calculate_sales_number(product_type, start_date, end_date):